Floor Construction

 Between the joists, a 50mm polyurethane insulation board is cut for a tight fit.
 It is advisable to use scrap battens from the building site to support the insulation from below.

-The pipe is then clipped on the insulation with our special pipe clips.
-Then the floor boards are laid on top of the joists.
+The pipe is then clipped to the insulation with our special pipe clips.
+The floor boards are then laid on top of the joists.
 Be careful not to leave too much air space between the insulation boards and floor boards (25mm is recommended).
 The joists need to be notched where needed for pipe runs.

 To get the timber suspended floor to act as a screeded floor and to give out more heat, the air gap between the insulation and the floor boards should be filled with a lightweight screed mix.
-This infill is normally required for older buildings.
+The infill is normally 10:1 sand/cement mix at a height of 25 mm.

 Note:

-We can also supply aluminium plates for Timber Suspended Floors.
+We can supply aluminium plates for Timber Suspended Floors and we can also supply 28mm floating floor panels with aluminium foil